Hernán Cortés: Expedition to Honduras (1524–1526)

 From 1524 to 1526, Cortés headed an expedition to Honduras where he defeated Cristóbal de Olid, who had claimed Honduras as his own under the influence of the Governor of Cuba, Diego Velázquez.
 Fearing that Cuauhtémoc might head an insurrection in Mexico, he brought him with him to Honduras.
 In a controversial move, Cuauhtémoc was executed during the journey.
 Raging over Olid's treason, Cortés issued a decree to arrest Velázquez, whom he was sure was behind Olid's actions.
 This, however, only served to further estrange the Crown of Castile and the Council of the Indies, both of which were already beginning to feel anxious about Cortés's rising power.

 Cortés's fifth letter to King Charles attempts to justify his conduct, concludes with a bitter attack on "various and powerful rivals and enemies" who have "obscured the eyes of your Majesty".
 Charles, who was also Holy Roman Emperor, had little time for distant colonies (much of Charles's reign was taken up with wars with France, the German Protestants and the expanding Ottoman Empire), except insofar as they contributed to finance his wars.
-In 1521, year of the Conquest, Charles was attending to matters in his German domains and Bishop Adrian of Utrecht functioned as regent in Spain.
+In 1521, the year of the Conquest, Charles was attending to matters in his German domains, and Bishop Adrian of Utrecht functioned as regent in Spain.

 Velázquez and Fonseca persuaded the regent to appoint a commissioner (a Juez de residencia, Luis Ponce de León) with powers to investigate Cortés's conduct and even arrest him.
 Cortés was once quoted as saying that it was "more difficult to contend against [his] own countrymen than against the Aztecs."
 Governor Diego Velázquez continued to be a thorn in his side, teaming up with Bishop Juan Rodríguez de Fonseca, chief of the Spanish colonial department, to undermine him in the Council of the Indies.

-Before leaving for Honduras, on October 12, 1524, Cortés had left in charge three of the five officials that made up the Tribunal de Cuentas set up by Charles V to oversee Cortés' rule: Alonso de Estrada; Rodrigo de Albornoz; and Alonso de Zuazo.
+Before leaving for Honduras, on 12 October 1524, Cortés had left in charge three of the five officials that made up the Tribunal de Cuentas set up by Charles V to oversee Cortés' rule: Alonso de Estrada; Rodrigo de Albornoz; and Alonso de Zuazo.
 The other two Gonzalo de Salazar and Pedro Almíndez Chirino (aka 'Peralmíndez'), accompanied him on campaign.